 No matter where you’re installing a dog or cat door, a step-over should be one of your most prioritized considerations.
 The height of your pet door can affect whether your pet has trouble going through their door or not.
+This mean having the dog door too high or too low.
 Keeping in mind how your pet will be stepping over their pet door from the start will save you time and money.

 What is a Step-Over?